UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_CaC.md

 ![Flowgraph Image](https://github.com/UCaNLabUMB/SDR_Tutorials/blob/main/Documentation/Images/04_CaC/GR_CaC_03.png)

-In this tutorial, we will work with GNURadio's xmlrpc and ZMQ tools to build the flowgraphs shown above, along with the corresponding control script, and implement a centrally controlled automatic gain controller that adjusts Tx gain in order to keep the Rx signal power within a desired range.
+In this tutorial, we will work with GNURadio's xmlrpc and ZMQ tools to build the flowgraphs shown above, along with the corresponding control script that implements a centrally controlled automatic gain controller where Tx gain is dynamically adapted such that the Rx signal power remains within a desired range.

 As key learnings, we will cover
 * GNURadio's built-in tools for remote control (xmlrpc) and access (ZMQ),